Stephens College

 Stephens College is a private women's college in Columbia, Missouri, United States.
 It is the second-oldest women's educational establishment that is still a women's college in the United States.
 It was founded on August 24, 1833, as the Columbia Female Academy.

 In 1856, David H. Hickman helped secure the college's charter under the name The Columbia Female Baptist Academy.
 From 1937 to 1943, its Drama Department became renowned under its chairman and teacher, the actress Maude Adams, James M. Barrie's first American Peter Pan.
-The Warehouse Theater is a student-run performance venue on campus, while the major performance venue for the college is The Playhouse.
 The campus includes a National Historic District: Stephens College South Campus Historic District.

 The college enrolled 593 students in the fall of 2021.

 History

 Stephens College was established in 1833 as the Columbia Female Academy.
 In 1855 the school closed and in 1856 reopened as the Columbia Female Baptist Academy.
 The college changed its name to its current namesake in 1870, in honor of a $20,000 endowment by James L. Stephens.

 In 1933, the school officially began using 1833 as its opening date.
 Prior to this time the school advertised itself as being organized in 1856.

-From 1921-1929, Jessie Burrall was employed as head of religious studies, and created a popular bible studies class.
+From 1921 to 1929, Jessie Burrall was employed as head of religious studies, and created a popular bible studies class.
 These mandatory classes became Vespers, a school tradition that persisted until the 1980s.
 This was briefly revitalized in the 2010s as Stephens Unplugged.

-In the 1930s, Frances Rummell was a French instructor at the school.
-In 1936, H. Bentley Glass joined the science faculty.

 During World War II, the Pierce Pennant Motor Hotel was used by the aviation program for training and housing.
 The historic Columbia Municipal Airport was also home to the program.

 Lela Raney Wood Hall was built in 1938.
 It was named after the wife of president James Wood.
 Originally purposed as a dormitory, over the years it has also served as an academic and administrative building.
 In 1995, the hall closed due to disrepair.
 In 2001, a fire caused additional damage.
 In 2002, Gretchen Bush Kimball (class of 1957) donated 2.5 million dollars for repairs, and the Kimball Ballroom was named in her honor.
 In addition to the ballroom serving as the main event space on campus, the ‘LRW’ is utilized as the administrative building on campus.